xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

 ![shell03]({{site.baseurl}}/assets/images/Azure_Arc/shell_04.png)

-Using this technique, we transitioned from a domain user within an Active Directory environment to Azure.
+Using this technique, we transitioned from a domain computer account within an Active Directory environment to Azure.
 By leveraging the privileges of the service principal, we compromised the remaining machines in the internal infrastructure, successfully returning to the on-premises environment.

 ### Defenses and Remediations